Relewise/relewise-ui-components/packages/web-components/README.md

 });
 ```

-To overwrite the layout of the components include the components inside the `relewise-product-search` html tag.
+To overwrite the layout of the components, include the components inside the `relewise-product-search` html tag.

 Every tag inside the `relewise-product-search` html tag, will be rendered as regular html so you can expand the content as needed and create your own layout.